senderrand/senderrand-shared-components/README.md

 ## Tech

-The Header component uses a number of open source projects to work properly:
+The Footer component uses a number of open source projects to work properly:

 - `expo-av` - For Audio Recording.
 - `expo-image-picker` - To take picture from camera or select from library.